Google Assistant gets deeper app integrations as voice assistant usage skyrockets

 In an effort to improve sharing and transactions, Google says it’s introducing household authentication tokens that allow users in a home to share games, apps, and more.
 In the future, users on one smart display will be able to start a puzzle, for example, and let other users on another device pick up where they left off.
 As for transactions, smart displays will support voice-match as an option for payment authorization ahead of an on-display CVC entry next year.

 Lastly, Google is launching two features in beta — Link with Google and App Flip — for improved account linking flows and reintroducing its Action links discovery tool as Assistant links.
-The Link with Google enables anyone with a logged-in Android or iOS app to complete the linking flow on a smart display with a few taps, while App Flip allows users to link their accounts to Google without having to re-enter their credentials.
-Meanwhile, Assistant links enables developer partners to deliver Assistant experiences on websites as well as deep links to Assistant integrations from anywhere on the web
+Link with Google enables anyone with a logged-in Android or iOS app to complete the linking flow on a smart display with a few taps, while App Flip allows users to link their accounts to Google without having to re-enter their credentials.
+Meanwhile, Assistant links enable developer partners to deliver Assistant experiences on websites as well as deep links to Assistant integrations from anywhere on the web.